Changing homes

 Know your rights and obligations

-Find out what the obligations are of all the parties involved: compliance of the property, seller obligations, form and documents required for the offer to purchase.
+Find out what the obligations are of all the parties involved: compliance of the property, seller obligations, forms and documents required for the offer to purchase.
 Your notary is also a key source of information.

 Helpful sites